Luno is a cryptocurrency exchange that has carved a niche for itself in numerous developing markets.

 For its targeted customer base, Luno is an amazing exchange.
 But its customer base is very targeted at present, so Luno is really only practical for citizens in South Africa, Nigeria, Malaysia, and Indonesia.
 At least for now.

-All things considered, we give the exchange a thumbs up.
+We did like the great customer service and fast withdrawal and verification times though.
+All things considered, for South African traders, we give the exchange a thumbs up.